William E. Dyess: Biography

 Born and raised in Albany, Texas, Dyess was the son of Judge Richard T. and Hallie Graham Dyess.
 He played football and ran track and field at Albany High School, and graduated in 1934.
 He attended John Tarleton Agricultural College in Stephenville, Texas, and graduated on May 18, 1936.
 He was a distant cousin of fellow World War II veteran Aquilla J. Dyess.

 Dyess underwent flight training at Kelly and Randolph Fields in San Antonio and was commissioned as a second lieutenant in the United States Army Air Corps in 1937.
 Promoted to first lieutenant and command of the 21st Pursuit Squadron at Hamilton Field, San Francisco, Dyess led the squadron to Nichols Field, Manila, Philippines, in November 1941.

 Bataan

 The 21st Pursuit Squadron was assigned to the 24th Pursuit Group which together with the 19th Bomb Group suffered heavy casualties during the opening of the war with Japan in 1941.
-Flying P-40 Warhawks against superior Japanese types, Dyess maintained his unit's morale in the face of staggering losses during the Battle of Bataan.
-When his squadron ran short of aircraft, Dyess transitioned to an infantry officer, serving in this capacity during the Battle of the Points.
+Flying P-40 Warhawks against Japanese types, Dyess maintained his unit's morale in the face of staggering losses during the Battle of Bataan.
+When his squadron ran short of aircraft, Dyess became an infantry officer, serving in this capacity during the Battle of the Points.